-For computational efficiency we use thread parallelization to relevant loops, e.g. in many instances of the Thomas solver when solving x-diffusion across multiple strips of the solution domain.
-We have validated the numerical accuracy of our solver by comparing its results with those found in Reference \cite{biofvm}.
+For computational efficiency we use thread parallelization to relevant loops, e.g. in many instances of the Thomas solver when solving $x-$diffusion across multiple strips of the solution domain.
+This methods were already implemented and successfully tested by Ghaffarizade et al. \cite{biofvm}, therefore, we have validated the numerical accuracy of our solver by comparing our results with those found in Reference \cite{biofvm}.
 For further details, please refer to the supplementary material (S1 Text)

-\subsection{Cell agents}
+\subsubsection{Cell agents}

-Since we are implementing an agent-based model programmed by using an in the context of an object oriented approach, each cell is a separate software object (or agent) that acts independently.
+Since we are implementing an agent-based model programmed in the context of an object oriented approach, each cell is an agent implemented as a software object that acts independently.
 Like most classes in software it has \textit{attributes}, \textit{i.e.} its own internal variables that each specific agent is allowed to manipulate on its own.
 It also has \textit{methods}, which are functions that act upon the attributes.
-In the context of cell biology, relevant attributes might be: position, size, cell state regarding the cell cycle, etc. Te cell cycle is an object with the aforementioned attributes.
-The cell class have methods that represent cellular processes such as, death, growth and volume change, and are coordinated by the cell cycle object
+In the context of cell biology, relevant attributes might be: position, size, cell state regarding the cell cycle, etc. The cell cycle is an object with the aforementioned attributes.
+The cell class have methods that represent cellular processes such as, death, growth and volume change, and are coordinated by the cell cycle object.

-One of the main features that makes our model different from others in the literature is that cells are \textit{off-lattice}.
-Consequently, they are not confined to a particular lattice or spatial arrangement, they move through all space positions, and therefore underlying possible artifacts associated with the chosen lattice structure and spacing are removed.
+One of the main features of our model is that cells are \textit{off-lattice}.
+Consequently, they are not confined to a particular lattice or spatial arrangement, they move in a continuous fashion through all space positions, and therefore underlying possible artifacts associated with the chosen lattice structure and spacing are removed.